naninovel/docs/docs/guide/novel-scripts.md

 ### Action Identifier

 Right after the action literal an action identifier is expected.
-This could either be the name of the C# class that implements the action or the action's tag (if it's applied via `NovelActionTag` attribute).
+This could either be name of the C# class that implements the action or the action's tag (if it's applied via `NovelActionTag` attribute).

 For example, a [`@save`](/api/#save) action (used to auto-save the game) is implemented via the `AutoSave` C# class.
 The implementing class also has a `[NovelActionTag("save")]` attribute applied, so you can use both `@save` and `@AutoSave` statements in the script to invoke this action.